 - Reviewing audit reports and other documents prior to publication to ensure that personal information is released in accordance with the Privacy Act.

 The ATIP Office Manager is also member of PSC Working Groups and Working Group Sub-Committees and offers advice related to privacy and protection of personal information in the context of these committees' activities.

 The ATIP Office provided general training on the provisions of the Access to Information Act and the Privacy Act and their impact on PSC programs and initiatives.

-The ATIP Office also participated in eight orientation sessions where information was provided to approximately 146 new PSC employees regarding obligations under the both Acts.
-During the reporting period, five general information sessions on ATIP legislative and policy requirements were given to approximately 100 employees of the PSC.
+The ATIP Office also participated in 7 orientation sessions where information was provided to approximately 100 new PSC employees regarding obligations under the Act.

 2.5 Collection, use and disclosure of personal information